 This happens when you take proper care of something and, of course, you should be able to do that to your bike.

 Learn how to take care of your bike

 Again, this is about you being safe.
 Don’t drink and cycle.
 If you do, you will be unpredictable and cycle without paying much attention to your surroundings.
 If you do that, you become a hazard to anyone around you, including cars and pedestrians.
 So, if you want to have some beers, leave your bike locked somewhere or take it home.

 Sometimes I have some beers after work and cycle home.
-I know it’s precisely the opposite of what I’m saying here but I feel like I know my limits and I never go over it when I’m by bike.
+I know it’s precisely the opposite of what I’m saying here, but I feel like I know my limits, and I never go over them when I’m by bike.
 It happened once, and it was so scary that I never did it again.
-I think this was back in 2013 and I went to a bar in Kreuzberg by bike, and I started having some beers, and I completely forgot that I was by bicycle.
+I think this was back in 2013, and I went to a bar in Kreuzberg by bike, and I started having some beers, and I completely forgot that I was by bicycle.
 A couple of hours later, I took the bike home, and I have no memory of cycling 4 km to my house.
 I remember waking up and thinking about how stupid I was to do that, and I never did it again.

 If you have any other practice you feel like I forgot, leave it in the comments below!
 And, enjoy Berlin by bike!